 Pasteurization is a heat treatment process that primarily aims at destroying the pathogens present in beverages, thus minimizing the probable health hazards.
 In short, it refers to heating the product to kill most of the pathogenic microorganisms, followed by rapid cooling.
 This process typically happens before a product is shipped out.

 Beer is pasteurized in two ways: flash pasteurization and tunnel pasteurization.
-They both have widespread usage in the food and beverage industry, as well as pharmaceuticals and more.
-Flash pasteurization consisted of heating beer to a high temperature but for a short period of time.
-This process is commonly known as “high-temperature short-time” (HTSH) processing.
-Beer that has been flash pasteurized is cooled rapidly before being filled into sterile containers like bottles or cans.
+Both have widespread usage.
+Flash pasteurization exposes the beer to a higher temperature for a shorter period of time.
+This is known as “high-temperature short-time” (HTSH) processing.
+Beer that has been flash pasteurized is then cooled rapidly before being filled into sterile containers.

 How Is Pasteurization Measured?

-Pasteurization is measured in pasteurization units (PU).
-PU is defined as the sterilizing effect observer for one minute at specific temperature.
-This temperature is the reference temperature (Tref).
-Sterilization will increase with the temperature at a rate defined by the coefficient of thermal resistance (Z).
+Pasteurization is measured in pasteurization units (PU) which are defined as the sterilizing effect observed for one minute at a temperature.
+This temperature is commonly known as the reference temperature (Tref).
+The sterilization increases exponentially with the temperature at a rate that is defined by the coefficient of thermal resistance (Z).
 There’s a formula that helps you calculate PU, and it’s:

 PU = t * 10 (T-Tref / Z)